 You need to follow up after the interview, and there are several reasons for this:

-With this guide, you should be able to prepare for just about any situation that might come up during the interview.
+With this guide, you should be able to prepare for any situation that might come up during the interview.
 The basic principle is simple: be calm and confident, and state your name and qualifications.
 And demonstrate your genuine interest in the job along the way.

 Practise the tips and examples you've learned here and boost your chances of acing that job interview!